SEND Information Report

 Complaints

-Our complaints procedure is in line with the schools policy can be found on the following page of the school website https://www.clrchs.co.uk/school-information/policies/.
+Our Complaints Policy & Procedure can be found on the following page of the school website https://www.clrchs.co.uk/school-information/policies/.

 Relevant school policies underpinning this SEND Information Report include: